noplacenoaddress/RNMnetwork/Part 1 - The Illuminati digital mafia/Chapter nine - targeted individuals.md

 Do you want to know the reality? *I'm a target individuals by a military family from when i was born*.
 But this i will explain in another section, my personal experience.

+Many times people don't understand why they are target individuals?
+They do money betting on life of persons, only destroying a family unit they could obtain thousands of euro.
+And no one understand it.

 ### External links

 1. https://en.wikipedia.org/wiki/Octopus